 The short answer to this question is yes; hummus can go bad.

 Pretty much everything that goes in hummus can go bad by itself, so it’s only fair that the final product follows those rules.

 Even though some hummus lovers out there might be able to eat a whole container in one sitting, the rest of us might want to pace ourselves and have a bit at a time.

-The shelf life of hummus will vary depending on a number of things: the best before date, how the hummus was prepared, and how it’s being kept stored.
+The shelf life of hummus will vary depending on several things: the best-before date, how the hummus was prepared, and how it’s being stored.

-As with many other proteins, hummus usually has a best before date rather than an expiration date, meaning you can usually consume it sometime afterward and still be safe, even though the quality of the product might go down.
+As with many other proteins, hummus usually has a best-before date rather than an expiration date, meaning you can consume it sometime afterward and still be safe, even though the quality of the product might go down.
 How long afterward, you ask?

-- Sometimes, you can also find unrefrigerated hummus, which unopened could last between 1 to 3 months!
-Once you open it, same rules apply.
+- Sometimes, you can also find unrefrigerated hummus, which, unopened, could last between 1 to 3 months!

-- Opened hummus stored in the fridge should last between 4 days to a week (stick to the first one if your hummus doesn’t contain any preservatives).
+- Open hummus stored in the fridge should last between 4 days to a week (stick to the first one if your hummus doesn’t contain any preservatives).

 - Homemade hummus should last 3 to 5 days in total from the day it was made.